ExenalEurope/ExenalEurope/README.md

 ### Hi there 👋
-I am a 17 year old, enthusiastic IT and computer science student living in the UK from 🇭🇺.
+I am a 17 year old, ambitious, enthusiastic IT and computer science student living in the UK from 🇭🇺.
 I was a Minecraft Server developer for four years.
 Now, I am working with PHP.

 ### My background 💫